SEary342/QuickDash/README.md

 2. Open the html file as save it as a bookmark

 ## Project Develompent setup
-Change directories to the quickdash directory and run `yarn install`
+Change directories to the quickdash directory and run `npm install`

 ## Page deployment
-To deploy your changes, run `yarn build` in the quickdash directroy and copy the quickdash/dist/QuickDash.html file to it's deployed destination.
+To deploy your changes, run `npm run build` in the quickdash directroy and copy the quickdash/dist/QuickDash.html file to it's deployed destination.

 Please note that the build process is customized for a local webpage deployment.
 A server is not required.